Tell us how can we improve this?

 - Great claw grip style

-- May not suitable for palm-grip users with large hands
+- May not be suitable for palm-grip users with large hands

 - 12,000 DPI level is really unnecessary